mayank-dev-15/xrp-agency-management/ROADMAP.md

 # Roadmap

-XRM is currently in early public development.
+XRP is currently in early public development.
 The goal is to turn it into a useful open-source agency operating system for small teams, freelancers, and service businesses.

 ---